 Situated right in the middle of the Gulf Coast’s big bend, Tlacotalpan has pristine early 19th Century colonial architecture.
 The only thing that tells you that you’re not wandering the port city’s streets in the 1800’s is the light smattering of traffic.
 To add to the grandeur of the remarkably intact architecture is the sun setting over the Río Papaloapan.
 Refraction adds to the delightful pastel colors of the some of the homes.
 A once booming river port, Tlacotalpan remains unchanged from its 1820 heyday which makes this small town worth a visit.
 Look for a high water mark in town that commemorates a devastating early-2000’s flood.

-2. Tulum Where to Stay
+2. Tulum Where to Stay in Tulum

 About 132 km (82 miles) south of Cancun towers the Mayan ruins of Tulum.
 You may be a bit confused upon arrival because the tourist town is inland from the ruins and the beach on the highway.
 While most people come to enjoy the sandy beaches and jade green water, they end up taking more pictures of the old Mayan ruins that sit atop a hill overlooking the Caribbean Sea.
 There’s nothing like swimming in the warm jade green waters in the shadow of such magnificent ruins.
 At night, you’ll find extremely affordable food and lodging in Tulum town on the narrow jungle highway.